vishaltak/gitlab-development-kit/doc/howto/auto_devops/index.md

 ## Conclusion

-With this configuration you will have an internet-accessible GitLab and registry, so with a valid SSL cert (terminated in the tunnel server) you should be able to run the full Auto DevOps flow.
+With this configuration you have an internet-accessible GitLab and registry, so with a valid SSL cert (terminated in the tunnel server) you should be able to run the full Auto DevOps flow.